UnforeseenOcean/the-keebs/mako/readme.md

 # Mako
 Mako is an ErgoDox clone modified to be easier to make by substituting few keys with stabilizer-less size, with speakers and pair of LEDs.
-It has ANSI layout.
+It has "ANSI" layout.

 ## Board info
 - MCU: ATMEGA32U4